helin-c/helin-c/README.md

 ## 🎓 About Me

-I'm a **Mathematics & Computer Science** student at the University of Greenwich (First Class Honours) with a passion for **AI/ML**, **data science**, and building impactful solutions.
+I'm a **Mathematics & Computer Science** graduate at the University of Greenwich (First Class Honours) with a passion for **AI/ML**, **data science**, and building impactful solutions.
 Currently serving as a Lead Peer Mentor while exploring the fascinating intersection of mathematics and technology.

 <div align="left">